Import Swagger to Define and Control API Groups

 This guide provides instructions on how to import a Swagger file to define API groups and set rules to control access to APIs, enabling granular API access control ability.
 To know more about security concepts, see Security.

-Enabling this feature includes preparing the Swagger files for your API definitions, importing them to F5 Distributed Cloud Services, and applying them to your load balancer.
 Using the instructions provided in this guide, you can import swagger files, attach to your load balancer, and apply service policies to restrict access to the API groups defined in the Swagger files.

 Prerequisites